shiiba/tl-dr/README.md

 ### Description
 Final project for General Assembly's Web Development Immersive.
 A Node.js & React.js application that allows a user to connect their Pocket account and auto-summarize / compress the number of sentences in the article for faster reading.
-Uses an implementation of [TF-IDF](https://en.wikipedia.org/wiki/Tf–idf) (term frequency - inverse document frequency) to determine the relative importance of sentences.
+Uses [TF-IDF](https://en.wikipedia.org/wiki/Tf–idf) (term frequency - inverse document frequency) to determine the relative importance of sentences.

 Articles URLs are scraped and individual sentences within the article are given a score via TF-IDF.
 Use the slider at the bottom of the summary to adjust the threshold and compress / expand the article (left for compressed, right for expanded).
 When expanding, sentences appear by next-most-important score.